MEN 1873-1895

 HERITAGE NO : 963

-Anyone who watched the Recs in the early 1980s will remember Mick Bowes, aforceful forward, in the front or back row, he was equally at home, who looked to be heading for afine career at professional level with his home town club, before injury kicked in.
-This is his story, inhis own words
+Anyone who watched Pilks Recs and Saints in the early 1980s will remember Mick Bowes, a forceful forward, in the front or back row, who looked to be heading for a fine career at professional level with his hometown club, before injury kicked in.
+This is his story, in his own words.
+Although it obviously has a Recs slant, it does provide further details of Mike’s rugby league career.

-Mick, who won two Lancashire combination titles with the Saints, still retains an interest in matters rugby league and is amember of St Helens RFC Players Association.
+Mick, who won two Lancashire Combination titles with the Saints, still retains an interest in matters rugby league and is a hands-on member of St Helens RFC Players Association.

 SEASON STATISTICS